luchichang/DevOpsifying-GO-Application/README.md

       ./main
     ```
 - Containerize the GO app
+  - Building the image from the Docker file
+    ```bash
+      docker build -t go-app .
+    ```
+  - running the container from the build image
+    ```bash
+      docker run -itd -p 8080:8080 go-app
+    ```
+    Hurrah 🥳 now go web app is accessible from the <public ip>:8080

 - Create kubernetes Cluster and K8s Deployment, Service, and Ingress for deploying the application in k8s cluster
 -